 BIO

-Design and a Bachelor of Arts in Anthropology from Syracuse University.
+Industrial Design and a Bachelor of Arts in Anthropology from Syracuse University.

-A practicing professional he specialized in corporate architecture, interiors and industrial design.
+As a practicing professional he specialized in corporate architecture, interiors and industrial design.
 As a full

 university professor he taught Architecture, Interior Design, Industrial Design and Art History.